 As treats, or for additional nutrition, live and/or fresh foods are often more nutrient dense and better digested than dry food and gels, allowing fish to grow a little faster and achieve more vivid colors and patterns.
 Goldfish tend to eat more greens than other fish, and common vegetables like spinach, green peas (shelled), and broccoli, as well as aquatic plants such as duckweed and elodea, are all highly beneficial.
 Regarding other animals, daphnia and brine shrimp are particularly nutritious and high in protein, though bloodworms, earthworms, and mosquito larvae are also good choices.
 If obtaining live or fresh food is difficult, frozen or freeze-dried versions can be substituted (though always pre-soak freeze-dried foods to prevent bloating or constipation).

 Even when kept in backyards, goldfish are still vulnerable to predators.
-Adult goldfish face the most danger from herons, cats, birds, and racoons, though smaller garden creatures such as frogs and salamanders also pose threats.
-High, tight fences can help somewhat but rarely stop birds or racoons.
+Adult goldfish face the most danger from herons, cats, birds, and raccoons, though smaller garden creatures such as frogs and salamanders also pose threats.
+High, tight fences can help somewhat but rarely stop birds or raccoons.
 The best tools for protecting adult goldfish are leaf nets or other tight-fitting covers.
 Motion-sensitive sprinkler systems may also deter predators, as well as man-made fish shelters so your fish can hide away safely when there is a threat.